pacohope/infosec-fediverse-seedfile/README.md

 This is a simple comma-separated values file (CSV) that lists users one per line.
 1. Download the [infosec-seedfile.csv file](https://raw.githubusercontent.com/pacohope/infosec-fediverse-seedfile/main/infosec-seedfile.csv) from this repository
 2. Select to your Profile in the web browser.
 I.e., visit your Mastodon instance, click on yourself. ![Your Profile](/img/profile-pic.png?raw=true "Your Profile Picture")
-3. Select Preferences (see screenshot below)
+3. Select Preferences (see screenshot above ↑)
 4. Select Import/Export and look for the Import option
 5. Click on "Browse..." and select the `infosec-fediverse.csv` file that you downloaded ![Import Followers](/img/import-followers.png?raw=true "Import Followers")
 6. Make sure **Merge** is selected, unless you really want to get rid of everyone you're currently following.